inventory provides a detailed record of all your possessions. Its purpose is to expedite the claims process

 For added security, you will want to maintain a written record as well.
-You can do this by designing your own spreadsheet, or you can utilize one of the many software programs designed for this purpose such as the Insurance Information Institute’s free home inventory software titled Know Your Stuff.
+You can do this by designing your own spreadsheet, or you can utilize one of the many apps designed for this purpose.

 Once you've determined the method for recording all your information, you’re ready to get to work.
 Tackle one room at a time until you are done.
 Be sure to capture every area of your home including your basement, attic, garage, and any outdoor structures (shed, shop, carriage house).

 Capture a wide

 angle view of each room to demonstrate the magnitude of the loss in the event